zqx1392/hello-world/README.md

 check comiket for next year :Mitsumi(nuki) :P;P :Sis cest

+check ben about seikin

-Research insurance, take guitar photo.
+take guitar photo.

 Plan script lesson.
+- current example
+- what it can do
+- example
+- very easy step how to make
+- details...

 post facebook recruit